Chicago Aviation Accident Lawyer

 Our Chicago airplane accident lawyers at Power Rogers have handled product liability cases against Boeing Aircraft, Airbus / EADs, Beech, Cessna, and others.
 In addition to smaller airplane and helicopter accident cases - including the recent Illinois Supreme Court case Russell v.
-Augusta Aerospace, et al. - we have been involved in the majority of the big commercial airplane disasters over the years.
+Augusta Aerospace, et al. - we have been involved in the majority of the big commercial airplane disasters over the years, including:

 - American Airlines Flight 191 - Chicago 1979